How to Fix Nvidia Graphics Card Problems

 This may be because of third-party security software such as anti-virus or anti-malware on your computer.

 |Note: Before you begin, close all the open programs on your PC.
 Temporarily disable anti-virus or other system monitoring programs as they may interfere with the display driver installation process.|

 Next, follow the below-recommended method to reinstall NVIDIA display drivers:

 - Log in with an Administrative account on your PC

 - Download the latest NVIDIA display drivers from here

-- Browser asks to Saveor Run the file, select Save the driver on your Windows desktop
+- The browser asks to Save or Run the file; select Save the driver on your Windows desktop

 - Right-click on the desktop Nvidia file.
 Select Run as administrator

-Figure: Save the Nvidia driver files at default location
+Figure: Save the Nvidia driver files at the default location

 Figure: Nvidia Installation window